prakashnk/TrafficAlert/README.md

 - The form submits the origin and destination addresses.
 - The application queries the Google Maps Directions API for real-time traffic information and displays the ETA in a friendly format.
 - Address suggestions come from the Google Places Autocomplete API when available, and automatically fall back to the Geocoding API when Places access is not configured for your key.
-- If notifications are enabled and the travel time is below the configured threshold, an email alert is sent using the Gmail SMTP server.
+- If notifications are enabled and the travel time is below the configured threshold, an email alert is sent through the configured HTTPS email API endpoint.

 ## Development notes